Prince-Raj-20/Smart-Traffic-Light-Controller/README.md

    gtkwave basic_tb.vcd
    ```

-Tip: Replace testbench file name basic_tb with emergency_tb or queue_tb; with respective extensions (.v or .vcd) to test other scenarios.
+Tip: Replace file name basic_tb with emergency_tb or queue_tb; with respective extensions (.v or .vcd) to test other scenarios.

 ---